 Reehut Ankle and wrist cuffs offer you a range of resistances in their stylish, comfortable range of ankle/wrist weights.
 You can choose from 1, 1.5 and 2-pound color-coded cuffs.Read more

-They are well padded and feature a generous amount of very strong Velcro for a secure fastening, so they stay put during even a vigorous workout.
-They are made from a heavy-duty mercerized cotton blend.
+They are well padded and feature a generous amount of very strong Velcro for secure fastening, so they stay put during even a vigorous workout.
+Reehut ankle weights are made from a heavy-duty mercerized cotton blend.
 These ankle weights do a great job of wicking away sweat and absorbing moisture.
 They are also odor absorbing.
 The material is soft, breathable and not as scratchy as other weights can be.
 The adjustable strap closure is easy to work with and can be used to adapt the fit instantly.
-The weights are filled with iron shot, which adds more resistance to your regime.
+The weights are filled with an iron shot, which adds more resistance to your regime.
 They come with a two-year warranty.

 Criteria Used for Evaluation

-As we said, you must first inspect the ankle weights before you wrap them around your limbs.
+>As we said, you must first inspect the ankle weights before you wrap them around your limbs.
 You must make sure that all seams are intact, and that all pouches and flaps for adding extra weight are securely closed.
 If your set is adjustable, this is the moment when you should add or remove the extra weight until it is right for you.

-Wrap each weight around your leg, firmly.
+Wrap each ankle weight around your leg, firmly.
 Ideally, the weights should be snug around your lower legs.
 They should be snug enough that they don’t move around, but not so tight that they cut off your circulation or feel uncomfortable.
 Tighten the straps so that they don’t move around.
 If you do not like the way the weights feel when resting on your skin, you can always wear socks underneath them, or put them on top of your pants for an extra layer between the skin and the pair.

 Once they are secure around your legs, you can then start using them to perform exercises.
 You can perform leg curls when they are strapped around your legs or donkey kicks.
-You should progress just like when doing any other exercise with weights.
+You should progress just like when doing any other exercise with the ankle weight.
 Once you are able to complete the targeted number of repetitions with a good form, you are ready to move on to heavier weights.

-Ankle weights can benefit you by allowing you to burn more calories because you are facing a bit more force, which requires more energy.
+The ankle weights can benefit you by allowing you to burn more calories because you are facing a bit more force, which requires more energy.
 A workout is more effective when weight is adding to the overall endurance and resistance.

 Water workouts can also benefit from ankle weights, and even wrist weights and swimmers have been known to use them to enhance their current skills and strengthen their endurance while in the water.
 Water aerobic workouts can greatly benefit from the use of wrist and ankle weights for additional resistance for their strength and endurance training exercises.
 Again, adjustable ankle and wrist weights are always ideal.

-Although ankle weights come with several advantages during a workout, it is also recommended that you do not wear them for every single workout session.
+Although the ankle weights come with several advantages during a workout, it is also recommended that you do not wear them for every single workout session.
 It is best to let your muscles and joints rest for a bit between ankle weight and wrist weight training so that you do not potentially cause any harm or injury later.

-Before you actually start working with the weights, there are a few things you should keep in mind.
+Before you actually start working with the ankle weights, there are a few things you should keep in mind.
 You first need to make sure that you are healthy enough to begin using them.
 If you suffer from rheumatoid arthritis or any other joint disease, using the weights can actually inflame your joints and create additional damage and pain.
 This is especially troublesome if you didn’t secure them properly, because the weights will wiggle around your joints and move them around in their sockets, making things even more painful.